-Ode to The Backstreet: London’s den of iniquity was last of a leather kind
+Ode to The Backstreet: London loses its last leather club

 Edwards never allowed cellular devices (mobile phones) inside the bar.
 While this preserved its sense of a total environment, it also means that the bar is relatively under-documented.

-As for the closing of Backstreet, I remain aggrieved, shellshocked, and in denial, though I and others were always aware that this black day would happen.
+As for the closing of Backstreet, I remain aggrieved and shellshocked, and in denial, though I and others were always aware that this black day would happen.
 I may be the last gay man standing without ever having had an online profile; I need to see how a man walks across a room, how he interacts, and how he just stands there…and other things.
 I started going to Backstreet in 1986.
 I’ll be something of a lost weekend soul without it.
 I won’t be alone in the hunt for a suitable after-dark space.
 The other problem is that you can’t contrive a patina.

 Please don’t make this the end of an era.